ZacharyH728/MinMax__TicTacToe/README.md

 A game of TicTacToe with the MinMax algorithm

 Do not look at the code or the site.
-I made this at 4:30 on no sleep.
+I made this at 4:30 with no sleep.